DoPlan-dev/CLI/wiki/05-Workflow/03-Best-Practices.md

 **Why**: See what changed and when
 **How**:
 - Check `.do/system/history/state-*.json`
-- Review state deltas in `/status`
+- Review state deltas in snapshots
 - Understand project evolution

 **Benefit**: Better project understanding